bencygv/Project/README.md

 # [CAR SALES DATA ANALYSIS PROJECT] 🚀

--- This project analyzes a car sales dataset to explore pricing, sales trends, resale values, efficiency trade-offs, and vehicle segmentation.
-The analysis also includes a predictive modelling to estimate car prices based on vehicle specification.--
+This project analyzes a car sales dataset to explore pricing, sales trends, resale values, efficiency trade-offs, and vehicle segmentation.
+The analysis also includes a predictive modelling to estimate car prices based on vehicle specification.

 ## 📊 Project Overview

 **Problem Statement:**
--- Understanding how different car features (engine size, horsepower, vehicle type, etc.) influence sales, pricing, and resale value. --
+Understanding how different car features (engine size, horsepower, vehicle type, etc.) influence sales, pricing, and resale value.

 **Goal:**
--- To uncover insights into market trends, vehicle design trade-offs, and build a predictive model to estimate car prices.
+To uncover insights into market trends, vehicle design trade-offs, and build a predictive model to estimate car prices.
 1. Car Pricing & Influencing Factors
     * What factors influence car price most strongly?
     * How does horsepower relate to price?